- Who we are

 Peabody will publish an updated position statement in Spring 2013.
 More information on the Green Deal and ECO can be found on the Energy Saving Trust website.

-All Green Deal and Energy Companies Obligation (ECO) enquiries should be referred to Peabody's Asset Management team who can be contact through Peabody Direct.Contact Peabody Direct to find out more
+All Green Deal and Energy Companies Obligation (ECO) enquiries should be referred to Peabody's Asset Management team who can be contact through our customer service.Contact us to find out more